Ion Coulomb crystals: an exotic form of condensed matter: Out-of-equilibrium dynamics of ion Coulomb crystals

-These experiments suggest that in the regime where the quench dynamics is consistent with the KZ theory, the scaling is described by the mean-field critical model.
-Indeed, the experiments are performed with laser cooled ions at Doppler temperatures at which quantum effects are not expected to be visible (see Sec.\ \ref{Sec:2}A and Ref.\ \cite{Shimshoni:2011a}).
-Quantum effects could be measured for slower quenches and a purely coherent dynamics.
-In this case it should be possible to observe the scaling of defects determined by the critical exponents of the Ising model \cite{Silvi:2013}.
-In Ref. \cite{Silvi:2016} a DMRG simulation reported the crossover from classical to quantum KZ scaling, where the scaling exponents are the critical exponent of the quantum critical model, identifying the requirements on the quench rate.
+The agreement between experiments and molecular dynamics simulations shows that the observed scalings emerge from classical dynamics.
+Indeed, the experiments are performed with laser-cooled ions at Doppler temperatures at which quantum effects are not expected to be visible (see Sec.\ \ref{Sec:2}A and Ref.\ \cite{Shimshoni:2011a}).
+Quantum effects could be measured for slower quenches and purely coherent dynamics.
+In this case, it should be possible to observe the scaling of defects determined by the critical exponents of the Ising model \cite{Silvi:2013}, namely, the quantum KZ mechanism.
+In Ref. \cite{Silvi:2016} a DMRG simulation was used to determine the defect statistics generated by slow quenches across the quantum critical model of Sec.\ \ref{Qlinear_zigzag}.
+A crossover from classical to quantum KZ scaling was reported as a function of the quench rate, identifying the requirements on the ramp speed in order to unveil quantum effects on defect formation.